cfpb/hmda-frontend/src/documentation/markdown/2023/identifiers-faq.md

 ## Institution Name Changes

-### What if institution's change their names for 2018 or later
+### What if institutions change their names for 2018 or later

 In 2018 and subsequent years, an institution's name in the HMDA Panel dataset is pulled from <a target="_blank" rel="noopener noreferrer" href="https://www.gleif.org/">GLEIF</a> using the <a target="_blank" rel="noopener noreferrer" href="http://ffiec.cfpb.gov/documentation/2021/filing-faq#what-is-a-legal-entity-identifier-lei">LEI</a> provided by that institution.
 If the institution changes their legal name with <a target="_blank" rel="noopener noreferrer" href="https://www.gleif.org/">GLEIF</a> after the publication of the HMDA Panel, that change will populate in the subsequent HMDA Panel.